Skip to main content

 Related tasks must be in a logical order by date.
 For example, if task B depends on task A, the start date of A cannot be later than B's.

-Tasks that are dependent of each-other must have the same recurrence.
-For example, monthly task can only be depending on other monthly tasks, not on a weekly one.
+Tasks that are dependent on each other must have the same recurrence.
+For example, a monthly task can only depend on other monthly tasks, not weekly ones.

 Example

-How to create task dependency for a one-time task?
+How to create a task dependency for a one-time task

 Before assigning dependencies, ensure you have entered all the necessary tasks into Uku.

-1. Choose the task you want to assign the dependency, i.e., the task that should open after marking the first task as done.
+1. Open the task you want to assign the dependency to (the task that should appear after the first task is marked as done).

-3. Select one or more tasks from the drop-down menu that must be marked as done before this task.
-When selecting multiple jobs, all selected tasks must be marked as done for the given task to be displayed on your dashboard.
+3. Select one or more tasks from the dropdown that must be marked as done before this task.
+When selecting multiple tasks, all selected tasks must be marked as done for the dependent task to appear on your dashboard.

-How to create task dependency in the templates and work plan?
+How to create task dependency in templates and work plans

 Did this answer your question?